DuraMAT/pv-terms/docs/_sources/about.rst.txt

 About pv-terms
 --------------

-The pv-terms project standardizes nomenclature for photovoltaic (PV) system modeling.
-The industry has used many different conventions for different variables and a uniform standard would be beneficial.
+The pv-terms project standardizes the nomenclature used for photovoltaic (PV) system modeling.
+A uniform standard for the PV modeling community enables compatibility within and between software packages and data sources.

 The nomenclature was designed with the following criteria: